janabel/frog-counting/README.md

 Check that you have installed properly by running:
 `solc --version`
 which should print a solc version.
-Otherwise you may need to configure your path manually
+Otherwise you may need to configure your path manually.

 ## Building circuits